Table of Contents

 What Addiction Treatment Looks Like

 Once the intake and evaluation process is completed, the rehab will design a tailored treatment plan for the individual.
-Treatment will involve several components, starting with a medical detox.
+Treatment will involve several components, starting with a detox.

 Detox: The detox and withdrawal process generally takes about a week to complete, with some exceptions where it may take longer.
 The severity of the withdrawal effects will be determined by the individual’s addiction history, consumption, type of substance, age, and health status.
-Medical interventions are provided throughout the detox process to alleviate the withdrawal symptoms.
+Interventions are provided throughout the detox process to alleviate the withdrawal symptoms.

 Psychotherapy: Evidence-based therapies are the types of psychotherapies that have been clinically studied and shown to be effective for treating addiction.
 Examples of evidence-based approaches include cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), contingency management (CM), motivational enhancement therapy (MET), and psychodynamic therapy.